 The instruction the court gave let the jury think that Bachmeyer had to intend that his incursion on the property was a trespass.
 If turned trespass into a “state of mind” offense that it has never been.
 The upshot of the wrong instruction — just the almost right words in almost right places — as well as the Stukeses’ lawyer being asleep at the switch, was a judgment against the defendants.
 The Stukeses were told to cover Bachmeyer’s $8,186.00, and for good measure to pay Bachmeyer’s legal fees in the amount of $17,500.00.

-The Court of Appeals wasn’t terribly sympathetic. … except on the fee award, which it sent back for reduction and recalculation.
-We bet that the Stukeses’ lawyer’s had some trouble collecting his fee.
+The Court of Appeals wasn’t terribly sympathetic… except on the fee award, which it sent back for reduction and recalculation.
+Speaking of fees, we bet that the Stukeses’ lawyer’s had some trouble collecting his.

 Stukes v.
 Bachmeyer, 249 S.W.3d 461 (Tex.App., 2007).
 Bachmeyer and the Stukeses owned neighboring properties.
 They entered into an oral agreement to allow Bachmeyer to use the Stukeses’ property to graze cattle in exchange for Bachmeyer‘s agreement to replace the fence separating the two properties, to remove brush, and to otherwise improve the Stukeses’ property.
 The total value of Bachmeyer’s material and labor was $8,186.00.